Zoran Živković (writer)

-Zoran Živković (Serbian Cyrillic: Зоран Живковић, pronounced [zɔ̌ran ʒǐːvkɔvitɕ], born October 5, 1948) is a Serbian writer, university professor, essayist, researcher, publisher and translator. Žiković's works have been translated to 20 languages and he was awarded World Fantasy Award.
+Zoran Živković (Serbian Cyrillic: Зоран Живковић, pronounced [zɔ̌ran ʒǐːvkɔvitɕ], born October 5, 1948) is a Serbian writer, university professor, essayist, encyclopedist, publisher and translator. Živković's works have been translated into 20 languages.
+He was awarded the 2003 World Fantasy Award for his novella "The Library".

 Biography

 In 1973, Zoran Živković graduated in literary theory from the Department of Comparative Literature in the Faculty of Philology at the University of Belgrade.
-He received his master's degree in 1979 with the work “Anthropomorphism and the motif of the first contact in the works of Arthur C. Clarke” ("Antropomorfizam i motiv prvog kontakta u delima Artura Klarka") and his doctorate in 1982 from the same university.
+He received his master's degree in 1979 with the work "Anthropomorphism and the motif of the first contact in the works of Arthur C. Clarke" ("Antropomorfizam i motiv prvog kontakta u delima Artura Klarka") and his doctorate in 1982 from the same university.
 His dissertation was "The Appearance of Science Fiction as a Genre of Artistic Prose" ("Nastanak naučne fantastike kao žanra umetničke proze").

-From the mid-seventies to the early nineties Živković was widely involved with science fiction.
-Apart from his two theses, he was a publisher (founding the Polaris imprint, through which he released over two hundred books), a translator (translating more than 70 books, mostly from English), an essayist (four of Živković's books of essays appeared in this period), a researcher (producing a large, richly illustrated, two-volume Encyclopedia of Science Fiction) and a TV host (he wrote and hosted a television series about science fiction cinema, titled The Starry Screen).
+From the mid-1970s to the early 1990s, Živković was widely involved with science fiction.
+Apart from his two theses, he was a publisher (founding the Polaris press, through which he released over two hundred books), a translator (translating more than 70 books, mostly from English), an essayist (four of Živković's books of essays appeared in this period), a researcher (producing a large, richly illustrated, two-volume Encyclopedia of Science Fiction) and a TV host (he wrote and hosted a television series about science fiction cinema, titled The Starry Screen).

-From the mid-nineties onward, Živković discontinued his engagement in SF and turned entirely to writing non-generic fiction.
-(In this capacity he defines himself as "a writer without any prefixes – a humble practitioner of the ancient and noble art of prose.")
+From the mid-1990s onward, Živković discontinued his engagement in SF and turned entirely to writing non-genre fiction.
+In this capacity, he defines himself as "a writer without any prefixes – a humble practitioner of the ancient and noble art of prose."
 An early agent of his suggested Živković publish under the name "Donald Livingston," to make his work more marketable in the U.S., a suggestion which Živković rejected.
-Between 1993 and early 2016 he wrote 21 books of fiction which were published in 81 foreign editions, 20 languages and 23 countries.
+Between 1993 and early 2016, he wrote 21 books of fiction which were published in 81 foreign editions, 20 languages and 23 countries.